Mazandaran province: Export

 Germany, Russia, Iraq, France Turkey, Kazakhstan, India, Malaysia, United Arab Emirates, Afghanistan, Belarus, Italy, Bahrain, Pakistan, Switzerland Ukraine, United States, Spain, Netherlands and Central Asian countries were Mazandaran's main export destinations during the period.
 The province in 2017 exported close to $800 million worth of goods.
 In the previous year totally about 800 million dollars of non-oil goods produced in Mazandaran were exported, half of which were exported from customs outside the province.
 In 2017 year main exports from the province consisted of dairy products (57%), food products (12%), industrial commodities (10%), pipes and profiles (8%) and cement (7%).

-Station

-Mazandaran is also a fast-growing centre for tourist, innovation, biotechnology and civil engineering.

 Gas and oil

 From 1951 to 1978, and particularly after the formation of National Iranian Oil Company (NIOC), the first exploration well was spudded.
 Up to 1970, 16 wells had been drilled near mud volcanoes.
 All these wells produced only natural gas and technical studies showed that continuation of these operations would be uneconomical.

 10 thousand tons export oil and Uncertain amount of gas exported to Asian countries from Mazandaran.